goalkeeperfyc/Bad_leagueOfLegend_Players/bad_play_list.md

 30792621: inting bot lane (AD);4161636424<br>
 AKM Zealot: inting bot lane (SUP);4161636424<br>
 apdo44: toxic player.
 I gave up the tower due to the enemy jug dropped the herald top, he kept blaming my decision when we were 19:6 ahead<br>
+Hey Youre Stinky: We had huge lead.
+All this sup did is to surrender.
+No call, no ping, only surrender.<br>